enkidevs/curriculum/mongodb/intro/crud-intro/delete-documents.md

 ---
 ## Content

-To delete a document in MongoDB you can use either the  `deleteOne()` or `deleteMany()` method.

 ### Delete a Single Document

 To delete a single document you should use the `db.mycollection.deleteOne()` method.

-Let's say we want to delete a pokemon named `Snorlax` from the `pokemon` collection.
-We can easily do so like this:
+Let's say we want to delete a pokémon named `Snorlax` from the `pokemon` collection.
+We can do so like this:

 ```javascript
 db.pokemon.deleteOne({